Thank you to our webcam provider 🤙 : Waikato Regional Council

 Nearby coastal warnings: Nil for Raglan

-Sunday: Variable 5 knots, becoming westerly 10 knots early.
-Cloud lowering and drizzle developing later.
-Southwest swell 1.5 metres easing to 1 metre.
+Friday: Variable 5 knots, becoming northwest 10 knots early.
+Partly cloudy, occasional rain developing later.
+Southwest swell 1 metre, rising to 2 metres.

 New issues of this forecast are made available at or before: